wildomonges/learn-english-platform/README.md

 This is an English learning platform project, developed with the following technologies:
 - React
 - Typescript
+- CSS
-- TailwindCSS
+- Material UI
 - Nestjs
-- AWS Bedrock
+- AWS Bedrock (IA)
 - AWS Polly

 ## Home Page